 K+S aims to expand market positions in its business units, in particular through marketing its diverse specialty products.
 The refinement of mined crude salt makes it possible to achieve higher margins and enables us to be more resilient to market fluctuations.

 With the Potash and Magnesium Products and Salt business units, K+S has two complementary areas, linked by synergies in many parts of the value chain, with attractive growth prospects at its disposal.

 Strategy Potash and Magnesium Products

 The Potash and Magnesium Products business unit is seeking to attain a balanced presence in the important agricultural regions of Europe, South America, North America and Asia to balance seasonal differences and reduce cyclical regional demand effects.
-Expanding the market position in important overseas regions and tapping into new attractive sales areas in future growth regions will therefore be pursued.

 Strategic financing measures

 Essentially, we pursue the following goals with our financial measures:

 - Ensuring solvency at all times

 - Limiting refinancing risks through diversification of financing sources and instruments as well as the maturity profile